 We continue to actively lobby Government on policy proposals affecting the criminal Bar, in keeping with our ethos of defending access to justice.

-Sally Challen murder conviction quashed in “coercive control” case (2019)
+Sally Challen murder conviction quashed and manslaughter plea accepted in “coercive control” case (2019)

 Stanstead 15 kept out of prison following their conviction for endangering safety at an aerodrome (2019)